Penetration Testing – Definition

-Top Rated Penetration Testing Companies typically have the ability to scope a wide range of projects.
+U.S. Pen-Testing Organizations typically have the ability to scope a wide range of projects.
 When searching for the Best Penetration Testing Company for your project, you’ll need to clearly define your goals and expectations.
 Larger Penetration Testing Firms might turn away your project if it is on the smaller scale, since their top engineers are working on larger, more time intensive projects.

-Different Types of Penetration Tests
+Different Types of Penetration Testing Services

 - Open Source Intelligence (OSINT) Gathering and Data Collection

 - Buffer Overflow & Underrun Conditions or Race Conditions